Nicoretti/crc/README.md

 | MAXIM-DOW | | | | |

-If you find yourself in the position, where having a new configuration available out of the box would be desirable, feel free to create a [:material-source-pull: PR](https://github.com/Nicoretti/crc/pulls) or file an [:octicons-issue-opened-16: issue](https://github.com/Nicoretti/crc/issues).
+If you find yourself in the position, where having a new configuration available out of the box would be desirable, feel free to create a [PR](https://github.com/Nicoretti/crc/pulls) or file an [issue](https://github.com/Nicoretti/crc/issues).

 ## Custom Configurations